Distinction between hyper-Kloosterman sums and multiplicative functions: Introduction

 \subsection{Acknowledgements}

-The author is very grateful to Jing Liu for spending an enormous amount of time checking the details of the proofs and revising the writing structure and grammar of this paper.
-The author also thanks Professor Ye Tian for inviting him to visit Morningside Center of Mathematics Chinese Academy of Sciences and Professor Zhizhong Huang for warm encouragement and valuable suggestions.
+I am deeply indebted to Jing Liu for spending an enormous amount of time checking the details of the proofs and revising the writing structure and grammar of this paper.
+I would like to thank Professor Ye Tian for inviting me to visit MCM Chinese Academy of Sciences and Professor Zhizhong Huang for warm encouragement and valuable suggestions.
+Earlier versions of this paper primarily deal with Kloosterman sums.
+I am very grateful to my advisor professor Ping Xi for encouraging me to consider hyper-Kloosterman sums, and for providing many suggestions to improve the structure of the paper.